migur0sa/HobartFileConverter/README.md

 The result is a cleaned and formatted file that is easier to read and process.
 Enjoy 🚀

-Later on I will upload a new script to pull ingredients out of the scales.
+Later on I will upload a new script to pull ingredients out of the scale files.